Jaycossey/blog-portfolio/README.md

 HTTP GET requests, we will create two views to handle these requests, our Index.cshtml will list all blogposts, displaying a brief overview of the existing data.
 Including the title, featured image, short description, and the published date of the post.
 We will also be able to create a blogpost from this page.

-The second view we will create is a Post.cshtml, showing an individual blogpost.
+The second view we will create is a Details.cshtml, showing an individual blogpost.
 From here we will be able to edit and delete the posts.

 In order to differentiate which view is shown, we will create an endpoint which takes the ID to filter between posts.